KualiCo/cor-kinesis-nodejs/README.md

 export AWS_ACCESS_KEY_ID=<key_id_provided_by_kuali>
 ```

-Source the newly updated .bash_profile or .profile, or log out and back in to get the updated environment variables
+Source the newly updated .bash_profile or .profile, or log out and back in to get the updated environment variables.

 ```
 . ~/.bash_profile
 ```

+Make changes to the app.js code so it will not only log messages, but also update make changes to databases and take other actions.

 ## Use